-In the previous example, perhaps the trust could instead pay for repairs for the old van and begin setting aside funds from the income to replace the van in a few years.
-What is important in these types of situations is communication.
+In the previous example, perhaps the trust could pay for repairs for the old van and begin setting aside funds from the income to replace the van in a few years.
+What is important in these type of situations is communication.
 The trustee cannot expect the beneficiary or the family to understand why something isn't affordable for the trust.
 From the beneficiary's perspective, he or she may see themselves as wealthy with \$300,000 in trust to provide special needs.
-The beneficiary and/or his or her family may not have any experience with managing funds of this size, and may not realize the need to budget and plan if the funds in the trust are going to last the beneficiary's lifetime, or as long as possible.
+The beneficiary and/or his family may not have any experience with managing funds of this size and not realize of the need to budget and plan if the funds in the trust are going to last the beneficiary's lifetime or as long as possible.

-It may also be appropriate in some cases to discuss investment strategies with the beneficiary and/or his or her legal representative or family member(s).
+It may also be appropriate in some cases, to discuss investment strategies with the beneficiary, his or her legal representative or family member(s).
 If the beneficiary and/or family members have an interest in investment planning or experience in this area, the trustee may want to consult with them for input.
-Regardless of the risk level the beneficiary or family feels is tolerable, if the trust loses money due to an investment scheme that is later determined to be risky, it is the trustee who is responsible for the loss and not the beneficiary and/or his or her family.
+Regardless of the risk level the beneficiary or family feels is tolerable, if the trust loses money due to an investment scheme that is later determined to be risky, it is the trustee who is responsible for the loss and not the beneficiary and/or his family.

 The trustee needs to be aware of and cautious about family dynamics and stresses within the beneficiary's family.
 The trustee's relationship with other family members may become quite contentious if the trustee does not keep the family members informed and involved with trust administration.
 The beneficiary and his or her family may feel the trustee is treating them with disrespect by keeping them in the dark about investments and administrative costs.
-Meeting with the beneficiary or family to review the investment plan and administration of the trust (including taxes, trustee fees and other administrative costs) and to develop a budget that stays within the income generated by the investments may avoid offending the beneficiary or family.
+Meeting with the beneficiary or family to review the investment plan, administration of the trust (including taxes, trustee fees and other administrative costs), and to develop a budget that stays within the income generated by the investments may avoid offending the beneficiary or family member.

-The needs of the beneficiary may change from one year to the next.
+The needs of the beneficiaries may change from one year to the next.
 The trustee may not know of these changes if the trustee is not in frequent contact with the beneficiary and the family.
 The flow of communication should be kept open so that misunderstandings do not occur and resentment does not develop.
-Ongoing communication may aid the trustee in avoiding getting into a tug-of-war with the beneficiary and/or his or her family.
+Ongoing communication may aid the trustee in avoiding getting into a tug of war with the beneficiary and/or his or her family.
 It will also ensure that the trust assets are best meeting the current needs of the beneficiary.

-NAVIGATING THE MAZE OF GOVERNMENT BENEFITS AND THEIR TREATMENT OF TRUSTS the beneficiary.
+NAVIGATING THE MAZE OF GOVERNMENT BENEFITS AND THEIR TREATMENT OF TRUSTS

+The need to determine what benefits the trust beneficiary is receiving is just as important as developing a budget and determining the lifetime needs of the beneficiary.
 The type of benefits received may limit the manner in which distributions are made.
 Knowing and staying on top of any changes in benefits is critical.
-Certain needs-based benefits such as SSI, Medicaid and Section 8 can be adversely affected by the manner in which distributions are made.
+Certain needs based benefits such as SSI, Medicaid and Section 8 can be adversely affected by the manner in which distributions are made.